 Although not recommended as the main source of language learning, it can be a great tool when used in moderation.

-Netflix is a is a wonderful tool to do just that, especially for parents who are not comfortable reading Chinese.
-There are many websites and apps out there with even more Chinese shows for kids but the entire site is in Chinese.
+Although there are many websites and apps out there with even more Chinese shows for kids but the entire site is in Chinese.

 Another concern I have with these sites is the content in children’s shows that are accepted in Asia.
 Their standards tend to be different from Western ones.